Auction Algorithms for Market Equilibrium with Weak Gross Substitute Demands: Approximating Nash social welfare

-\begin{lemma}[WGS property] The Gale demand system for budget-additive SPLC utilities satisfies the WGS property. \end{lemma} \begin{proof} Let us consider prices $p'$ defined as $p'_j = p_j$ for $j \in [m]\setminus \{\ell\}$ and $p'_{\ell} > p_{\ell}$.
+\begin{lemma}[WGS property] The Gale demand system for capped SPLC utilities satisfies the WGS property. \end{lemma} \begin{proof} Let us consider prices $p'$ defined by $p'_j = p_j$ for $j \in [m]\setminus \{\ell\}$ and $p'_{\ell} > p_{\ell}$.
 We show that there is an optimal bundle $x'$ at prices $p'$ such that \b{ $x'_{jt}\ge x_{jt}^*$} for all $j\neq \ell$ and all $t\in [k_j]$.
-For prices $p'$, let $\overline u$ be the optimal utility in~\eqref{prog:SPLCcaps} and let $\gamma'$ be the Lagrange multiplier of constraint on the maximum utility achieved.
+For prices $p'$, let $\overline u$ be the optimal utility in~\eqref{prog:SPLCcaps} and let $\gamma'$ be the Lagrange multiplier for the constraint on the maximum utility achieved.
 We consider two cases.

-\textit{Case 1: $\bar u < u(x^*_i)$.} By~\eqref{splcKKTii}, $x^*_{jt} > 0$ implies $\frac{u_{jt}}{p_j} \ge \frac{u(x^*)}{b}$.
+\textit{Case 1: $\bar u < u(x^*_i)$.} By~\ref{splcKKTii}, $x^*_{jt} > 0$ implies $\frac{u_{jt}}{p_j} \ge \frac{u(x^*)}{b}$.
 Thus, we have $\frac{u_{jt}}{p'_j} = \frac{u_{jt}}{p_j} \ge \frac{u(x^*_i)}{b} > \frac{\overline u}{b}$ for all $j, t$ with $x^*_{jt} > 0$ and $j\neq \ell$.